Peter Eckersley (engineer): 1920 to 1929

 In 1922 the General Post Office agreed to license one commercial monopoly, to be known as the British Broadcasting Company, which would derive some income from a broadcast receiver licence and the rest from the manufacture and sale of receiving sets.
 Under the terms of the exclusive licence, the company could not sell air time.
 In 1923 Major-General Sir Frederick Sykes headed a committee to review this arrangement, which concluded that the GPO should stop licensing the British Broadcasting Company.
 It went out of business in December 1926.
 In 1927 the British Crown granted a charter to a non-commercial British Broadcasting Corporation and the GPO licensed this.
 John Reith was appointed to take control of the Crown corporation.

-In 1925, Captain P.P.
-Eckersley, MIEE was made 'Life Vice-President' of the Radio Society of Great Britain, along with Major Basil Binyon (a BBC director).
+In 1925, Eckersley was made 'Life Vice-President' of the Radio Society of Great Britain, along with Major Basil Binyon (a BBC director).

 Dorothy "Dolly" Clark, later Eckersley

 In 1929 Eckersley began an affair with Dorothy "Dolly" Clark, estranged wife of the BBC programme planner and conductor Edward Clark, and then divorced his own wife.
 Lord Reith, a deeply religious man, forced him out of his job.
 Dolly had separated from Edward Clark in 1925 and arranged for Eckersley to visit Germany on BBC business with Dolly to accompany him.
 Although they made no secret of their liaison, his wife Stella was unaware of it until Reith's wife Muriel broke the news to her.

 Top-level conferences were held and even the Archbishop of Canterbury was consulted but Eckersley was not sacked immediately as he undertook to end the affair with Dolly Clark and return to his wife.
 But he and Dolly reunited and he resigned in April 1929.
 The affair prompted a public enquiry into the BBC's personnel practices.
 The couple were married on 25 October 1930.

 Dolly was pro-Nazi in her politics, an admirer of Adolf Hitler, a friend of William Joyce and Unity Mitford and a member of Arnold Leese's Imperial Fascist League.

 After Eckersley met Sir Oswald Mosley he became involved in his New Party, chairing its London Central Committee.
 From November 1939 the transmitter he had arranged to put in place at Osterloog transmitting station, was used for William Joyce's broadcasts to Britain and Europe.
-Eckersley has been described as "at best a foolish Fascist fellow traveller and at worst a traitor".
+Eckersley has been described as "at best a foolish Fascist fellow traveller and at worst a traitor."
 Dolly joined Mosley's British Union of Fascists, outdoing Mosley in her enthusiasm for Nazism, and also the National Socialist League founded by William Joyce after he was expelled by Mosley for being too anti-semitic.